Towards unification of quark and lepton flavors in $A_4$ modular invariance: Lepton mass matrix in the modular invariance

 \subsection{Lepton mass matrix}

-The modular $A_4$ invariance also gives the lepton mass matrix in terms of the modulus $\tau$ which is common both quarks and leptons if flavors of quarks and leptons are originated from a same two-dimensional compact space.
+The modular $A_4$ invariance also gives the lepton mass matrix in terms of the modulus $\tau$ which is common to both quarks and leptons if flavors of quarks and leptons are originated from a same two-dimensional compact space.
 We assign the $A_4$ representation and weight for leptons in Table 4, where the left-handed lepton doublets compose a $A_4$ triplet and the right-handed charged leptons are $A_4$ singlets.
-Weights of leptons are assigned like as the quark ones in Table 4.
+The weights of the leptons are assigned like the down-type quarks in Table 1.

 Then, the superpotential of the charged lepton mass term is given in terms of modular forms of weight $2$, $\bf Y^{(2)}_3$ since weights of the left-handed leptons and the right-handed charged leptons are $-2$ and $0$, respectively.
 It is given as: